 Promotions have become a critical factor in the service marketing mix.
 Services are easy to be duplicated and hence it is generally the brand which sets a service apart from its counterpart.
 You will find a lot of banks and telecom companies promoting themselves rigorously.

-Pricing – Pricing in case of services is rather more difficult than in case of products.
+Pricing in case of services is rather more difficult than in case of products.
 If you were a restaurant owner, you can price people only for the food you are serving.
-But then who will pay for the nice ambience you have built up for your customers?
+But then who will pay for the nice ambiance you have built up for your customers?
 Who will pay for the band you have for music?

 Here on we start towards the extended service marketing mix.

-People – People is one of the elements of service marketing mix.
+People is one of the elements of service marketing mix.
 People define a service.
 If you have an IT company, your software engineers define you.
 If you have a restaurant, your chef and service staff defines you.
 If you are into banking, employees in your branch and their behavior towards customers defines you.
 In case of service marketing, people can make or break an organization.

 On top of it, the demand of these services is such that they have to deliver optimally without a loss in quality.
 Thus the process of a service company in delivering its product is of utmost importance.
 It is also a critical component in the service blueprint, wherein before establishing the service, the company defines exactly what should be the process of the service product reaching the end customer.

 The last element in the service marketing mix is a very important element.
 As said before, services are intangible in nature.
 However, to create a better customer experience tangible elements are also delivered with the service.
 Take an example of a restaurant which has only chairs and tables and good food, or a restaurant which has ambient lighting, nice music along with good seating arrangement and this also serves good food.
 Which one will you prefer?
 The one with the nice ambience.
 That’s physical evidence.

+So next time some one asks what do you mean by service marketing mix or What are the 7 P’s, then you know the answer.
 This is the service marketing mix (7p) which is also known as the extended marketing mix.